The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 The data deviate from the model in some places – it looks like there are fewer goals in the first 1000 seconds than the model predicts.
 But still, the model fits the data well.

 The underlying assumption of these models – the Poisson model of goals and the exponential model of times – is that a goal is equally likely during any second of a game.
 If you ask a hockey fan whether that’s true, they would say no, and they would be right – the real world violates assumptions like these in many ways.
-But despite these violations, theoretical distributions often fit real data remarkably well.
+Nevertheless, theoretical distributions often fit real data remarkably well.

 5.4.
 The Normal Distribution#